anouarjlidi/AgateApps/docs/character_manager.md

 Each step must be defined in a class that have to implement the `StepActionInterface` interface provided by the bundle.
 **Note:** An abstract `StepAction` class can be used too, it already implements the interface and defines basic behaviors.
-In the `CorahnRinBundle`, another abstract class extends the base one, to implement other common behaviors.
+In the `corahn_rin`, another abstract class extends the base one, to implement other common behaviors.
 Ideally, it could be good to get rid of so many abstract classes and have only one in `PierstovalCharacterManagerBundle`...

 Step actions can be defined either as simple classes or as services.